Exploiting Hybrid Active and Passive Multiple Access via Slotted ALOHA-Driven Backscatter Communications: Introduction

 The remainder of the paper is organized as follows: In Section II, we present the system model and formulate an optimization problem.
 In Section III, a BCD-based algorithm is proposed to solve the formulated problem.
 Section IV gives the simulation results, and Section V concludes this paper.

-Throughout the paper, scalars, vectors, and matrices are denoted by lowercase, boldface lowercase, and boldface uppercase letters, respectively. $|\cdot|$ and $||\cdot||$ denote the absolute value of a complex scalar and the $l_2$-norm of a vector, respectively. $(\cdot)^{\rm H}$, Rank$(\cdot)$, and Tr$(\cdot)$ represent the Hermitian, the rank, and the trace of the matrix, respectively. $\delta_i(\cdot)$ denotes the $i$-th largest singular value of the matrix. $\bm{I}_K$ represents the $K\times K$ identity matrix. $\mathbb{E}[\cdot]$ is the statistical expectation. $\mathcal{CN}(\mu,\sigma^2)$ is the circularly symmetric complex Gaussian (CSCG) distribution with mean $\mu$ and variance $\sigma^2$. $[\cdot]^+=\max(0,\cdot)$ denotes the non-negative value.
-The abbreviations in this paper are summarized in Table \ref{tab1}.
+Throughout the paper, scalars, vectors, and matrices are denoted by lowercase, boldface lowercase, and boldface uppercase letters, respectively. $|\cdot|$ and $||\cdot||$ denote the absolute value of a complex scalar and the $l_2$-norm of a vector, respectively. $(\cdot)^{\text {H}}$, Rank$(\cdot)$, and Tr$(\cdot)$ represent the Hermitian, the rank, and the trace of the matrix, respectively. $\bm{I}_K$ represents the $K\times K$ identity matrix. $\mathbb{E}[\cdot]$ is the statistical expectation. $\mathcal{CN}(\mu,\sigma^2)$ is the circularly symmetric complex Gaussian (CSCG) distribution with mean $\mu$ and variance $\sigma^2$. $[\cdot]^+=\max(0,\cdot)$ denotes the non-negative value.